-Our transportation planners work side by side with engineers, landscape architects, and environmental scientists to provide a comprehensive planning approach that strengthens the safety and efficiency of transportation networks.
+Our transportation planners work side by side with municipal and traffic engineers, landscape architects, and environmental scientists to provide a comprehensive, data-driven planning approach that strengthens the safety and efficiency of transportation networks.
 As stewards of the network, the public relies on us to deliver solutions that improve the movement of people and goods while being mindful of environmental and social sensitivities.

 New developments often generate new traffic patterns and higher traffic volumes, so it’s vital to evaluate traffic and safety impacts before development occurs.
 A traffic impact study will help you plan and prepare for intersection or traffic control improvements that may be needed.

 A corridor master plan will provide you with a clear understanding of how various modes of transportation are accommodated in your community and where opportunities for improvement exist.
 We can also help guide revitalization strategies for adjacent properties and create development plans for new corridors in growing areas.

 Federal funding often requires a comprehensive evaluation of environmental, social, and economic impacts before improvements can be made.
 To expedite the NEPA process, we develop thoughtful project purpose and need statements and live by those statements when developing right-sized solutions that avoid or minimize adverse impacts to sensitive areas.

 We follow the PEL approach when developing location plans for new or improved corridors to incorporate environmental and community values early in the process.
 This approach helps to build relationships, streamline project delivery, and ultimately results in transportation programs and projects that better serve the community’s needs.

 We’ll review your community in its entirety to optimize bicycle and pedestrian accommodation.
 Historical data for suggested accommodation strategies are provided by our team to assist stakeholders in reaching informed decisions that promote community vitality and connectedness.